Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

 # Understanding the Application
 This demo illustrates Taipy's capability to analyze CSV files and present compelling insights.
-This demonstration involves the execution of a backend process, referred to as a scenario in Taipy.
+This demonstration uses Taipy full functionality since it involves building a front-end and a back-end.
+Here, the backend involves the execution of a very simple pipeline (made of a single task).
+Note that Taipy is designed to build much more complex pipelines (with many tasks)!

-The scenario aims to filter movie data based on the selected genre.
-Whenever you modify the genre selection, the scenario will automatically run and display a chart presenting the seven most popular movies within that genre.
+The pipeline (referred as ‘scenario’ in Taipy) here  filters the movie data based on the selected genre.
+Whenever you modify the genre selection, the pipeline will automatically run and display a chart presenting the seven most popular movies within that genre.

 # How to Use Taipy for Genre Selection
 To explore and select movie genres, follow these simple steps:

 1. Choose your favorite genre on the scrolling menu.
 2. Enjoy seven personalized movie recommendations based on your genre choices.

 ![Movie Genre Selector](images/movie-genre-selector.png){width=80%}